yash98/Image_Play/README.md

 ### Description:

-This is a content-aware image resizing web app where the image is reduced in size.
-Unlike standard content-agnostic resizing techniques (e.g. cropping and scaling), the most interesting features (aspect ratio, set of objects present, etc.) of the image are preserved.
-The image is reduced to the desired size entered by user without distortion for display.
+This is a content-aware image resizing web app.
+It reduces the resolution of the image without affecting the content which is most noticable.
+Unlike other standard content-agnostic resizing techniques (e.g. cropping and scaling), the aspect ratio of the most interesting objects of the image does not change.

+It apply some simple shortest path algorithms and convert the whole picture into a graph and then determines a path from top to bottom (if a coloumn is being removed) which sum upto to minimum rgb value change and then remove the complete row.